Prana Vayus & Pranayama

 3. Samana Vayu - Energizing & Equalizing Breath

-The samana vayu is found around the solar plexus extending from the diaphragm area to the navel where the upper and lower body winds meet, moving from the periphery to the center.
-It is associated with the fire element (hot, light, and unstable) and the Manipura cakra governing all digestion (Agni), the absorption and assimilation of nutrients and information.
-Its actions regulate metabolism and immunity, remove toxins, transform emotions, thoughts, and experiences, which help balance all bodily systems.
+The samana vayu is found around the solar plexus, extending from the diaphragm area to the navel, where the upper and lower body winds meet, moving from the periphery to the center.
+It is associated with the fire element (hot, light, and unstable) and the Manipura cakra, which governs all digestion (Agni) and the absorption and assimilation of nutrients and information.
+Its actions regulate metabolism and immunity, remove toxins, and transform emotions, thoughts, and experiences, helping balance all bodily systems.

-Pranayama practices that engage this vayu are extended exhalations with bahya kumbhaka, udiuanna- bandha, kapalbhati, bhastrika, surya bhedana and sitali, and chandra bhedana for cooling.
+Pranayama practices that engage this vayu are extended exhalations with bahya kumbhaka, udiuanna-bandha, kapalbhati, bhastrika, surya bhedana, sitali, and chandra bhedana for cooling.

 4. Vyana Vayu- Diffusive-Pervasive Breath

 The vyana vayu is located in the heart and lung region.
 It encompasses all circulation and movements in the body, from the crown of the head to our foundations.
 It is associated with the air element (cool, light, and mobile) and the AnÀhata cakra, which moves from the center to the periphery.
-It circulates blood, oxygen, and nutrients, assists digestion, absorption, and eliminates wastes.
+It circulates blood, oxygen, and nutrients, assists in digestion and absorption, and eliminates waste products.
 It controls the muscles regulating movement and locomotion.
-Mentally it governs all thoughts, feelings, ideas, emotions, and impulses.
+Mentally, it governs all thoughts, feelings, ideas, emotions, and impulses.
 When deficient, there can be a sense of weakness, anxiety, and disorientation.

-Pranayama practices that engage this vayu includes the retention of the breath on the inhalations and long, deep, wide diffusing exhalations.
+Pranayama practices that engage this vayu include breath retention on inhalations and long, deep, wide, diffusing exhalations.
 Nadi shodhana brings overall balance and equilibrium.

 5. Apana Vayu - Downward Moving Breath

 The apana vayu is located between the navel and anus in the pelvic region.
 It is responsible for all downward and outward movements.
-It is associated with the earth element (cool, heavy, and stable) and muldhara (root) cakra, which governs stability and groundedness.
+It is associated with the earth element (calm, heavy, and stable) and the muladhara (root) cakra, which governs stability and groundedness.
 Its actions include all excretions, including urination, feces, sweat, semen, menstruation, and childbirth.
-Its location is the seat (home) of the Vata dosha, whose qualities are cold, light.
-When imbalanced, pain can be experienced in the bones, joints, and muscles, along with imbalances of the mind.
+Its location is the seat (home) of the Vata dosha, which has qualities of cold and light.
+When imbalanced, pain can be experienced in the bones, joints, and muscles, as well as in the mind.
 Heavier qualities create stability and grounding.

-Pranayama practices that engage this vayu includes longer exhalations in ujjayi, viloma exhalations, uddiyanna, and muha-bandha, along with bahya kumbhaka and surya bhedana.
+Pranayama practices that engage this vayu include longer exhalations in ujjayi and viloma, uddiyanna, muha-bandha, bahya kumbhaka, and surya bhedana.

 The Prana Vayus in the Yoga Practice